andrew/ultimate-awesome/README.md

 - [awesome-serverless](https://github.com/kfchu/awesome-serverless) - Bookmark something about Serverless and FaaS.
 - [awesome-ml-in-plasma-physics](https://github.com/kharitonov-ivan/awesome-ml-in-plasma-physics) - ⚛️ ML in fusion industry/science 🍩⚡.
 - [awesome-bookmark](https://github.com/kunhai-88/awesome-bookmark) - 书签.
-- [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - Practice Hadoop Free Tutorials | This repo collects 81 of free tutorials for Hadoop.
-Hadoop is a cornerstone of big data processing.
-This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
-Ideal for beginners, it provides a clear roadmap to understand distributed computing .
 - [kubernetes-free-tutorials](https://github.com/labex-labs/kubernetes-free-tutorials) - Practice Kubernetes Free Tutorials | This repo collects 44 of free tutorials for Kubernetes.
 Kubernetes is the leading container orchestration platform.
 This Skill Tree provides a comprehensive learning path to master Kubernetes.
 Ideal for DevOps beginners, it offers a clear roadmap to understand.
 - [linux-commands-cheat-sheet](https://github.com/labex-labs/linux-commands-cheat-sheet) - Linux Commands Cheat Sheet: A clean and minimal guide to 491 Linux commands.
 - [python-free-tutorials](https://github.com/labex-labs/python-free-tutorials) - Free Python tutorials for beginners with 685 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.